gogins/cloud-5/CLOUD-5.md

  - [Cloud Music No. 1](cloud_music_no_1.html), a piece that generates a abstract flowing visual using a GLSL shader.
-Data from the moving image is sampled to obtain musical notes, which are then transformed using chores, scales, and modulations generated by CsoundAC, and rendered as audio using Csound.
+Data from the moving image is sampled to obtain musical notes, which are then transformed using chords, scales, and modulations generated by CsoundAC, and rendered as audio using Csound.

  - [Cloud Music No. 9](cloud_music_no_9.html), a Strudel piece in an alternative tuning system that uses Csound for synthesis, with a music visualization written in GLSL.
-There is an embedded Strudel REPL that allows the user to live code the piece, while showing an animated piano r oll display of the generated notes.
+There is an embedded Strudel REPL that allows the user to live code the piece, while showing an animated piano roll display of the generated notes.

 ## Extending cloud-5